solo-io/gloo/docs/content/guides/integrations/aws/_index.md

 weight: 7
 ---

-Gloo Edge is an application (L7) proxy based on [Envoy](https://www.envoyproxy.io) that can act as both a secure edge router and as a developer friendly Kubernetes ingress/egress (north-south traffic) gateway.
+Gloo Edge is an application (L7) proxy based on [Envoy](https://www.envoyproxy.io) that can act as both a secure edge router and as a developer-friendly Kubernetes ingress/egress (north-south traffic) gateway.
 There are many benefits to pairing Gloo Edge with one of AWS Elastic Load Balancers (ELB), including better cross availability zone failover and deeper integration with AWS services like AWS Certificate Manager, AWS CLI & CloudFormation, and Route 53 (DNS).
-AWS provides three (3) types of load balancers: Classic Load Balancer (ELB or CLB), Network Load Balancer (NLB), and an Application Load Balancer (ALB).
-Gloo Edge works well with any of these AWS load balancers though our recommendation is to prefer AWS Network Load Balancer as that has the least capabilities overlap and the best value when paired with Gloo Edge.
-Gloo Edge provides all of the L7 HTTP/S and gRPC routing, security, and web application firewall capabilities (and much more) that either Classic Load Balancer or Application Load Balancer provides.
-And since Gloo Edge leverages Envoy, Gloo Edge benefits from growing Envoy community, including AWS contributions, and Envoy's extensible filter architecture to provide for customized extensions when needed.

----

-## AWS Load Balancers

-AWS provides three (3) types of load balancers:
+AWS provides these three (3) types of Elastic Load Balancers (ELB):

-* Classic Load Balancer (ELB or CLB) - this is AWS original (and older) load balancer that provides a mixture of TCP/UDP and HTTP capabilities.
-It predates some of the Virtual Private Cloud (VPC) infrastructure, so AWS is currently recommending new deployments utilize the other load balancer types.
+- Classic Load Balancer (CLB) - this is AWS original (and older) load balancer that provides a mixture of TCP/UDP and HTTP capabilities.
+It predates some of the Virtual Private Cloud (VPC) infrastructure, so AWS recommends new deployments to utilize the other load balancer types.

-* Network Load Balancer (NLB) - this is an optimized L4 TCP/UDP load balancer.
+- Network Load Balancer (NLB) - this is an optimized L4 TCP/UDP load balancer.
 It provides extremely high throughput (millions of requests per second) while maintaining low latency.
 This load balancer also has deep integration with other AWS services like Route 53 (DNS).

-* Application Load Balancer (ALB) - this is an L7 (HTTP) only load balancer focused on providing HTTP request routing capabilities.
+- Application Load Balancer (ALB) - this is an L7 (HTTP) only load balancer focused on providing HTTP request routing capabilities.

-All of these load balancers support offloading TLS termination and some degree of cross availability zone failover and support.
+These load balancers support offloading TLS termination and some degree of cross availability zone failover and support.
 More details about AWS cloud load balancers are [here](https://docs.aws.amazon.com/elasticloadbalancing/index.html).

 ---

 ## Combining with Gloo Edge

 Using Gloo Edge with AWS ELBs is recommended for AWS based deployments.
-The gateways on Gloo Edge include one or more managed Envoy proxies that can manage both TCP/UDP (L4) and HTTP/gRPC (L7) traffic, and the Gloo Edge proxies can also terminate and originate TLS and HTTPS connections.
+The gateways on Gloo Edge include one or more managed Envoy proxies that can handle both TCP/UDP (L4) and HTTP/gRPC (L7) traffic, and the Gloo Edge proxies can also terminate and originate TLS and HTTPS connections.
 Gloo Edge's configuration has benefits over AWS ELB, especially for EKS/Kubernetes based services, in that Gloo Edge's configurations are Kubernetes Custom Resources (CRDs) that allow development teams to keep service routing configurations with the application code and run through CI/CD.
 AWS ELBs have an advantage over Gloo Edge in terms of deep integration with AWS infrastructure, giving the AWS Load Balancers a better integration cross availability zone.

-In general, we'd recommend using an AWS Network Load Balancer (NLB) with Gloo Edge.
+In general, we'd recommend using an **AWS Network Load Balancer** (NLB) with Gloo Edge.
 Gloo Edge provides more application (L7) capabilities than AWS Application Load Balancer (ALB).
-Gloo Edge's configuration can be managed and deployed like other Kubernetes assets, which allow application teams to move faster by reducing the number of different teams and infrastructure tiers they have to coordinate with as part of a deployment.
+Gloo Edge's configuration can be managed and deployed like other Kubernetes assets, which allows application teams to move faster by reducing the number of different teams and infrastructure tiers they have to coordinate with as part of a deployment.

+{{% notice warning %}}
+**Important notes**
+- Gloo Edge does not open any proxy ports till at least one Virtual Service is successfully deployed.
+AWS ELB Health Checks are automatically created and can report that Gloo Edge is unhealthy until the port is open to connections, i.e., at least one Gloo Edge Virtual Service deployed.
+If your clients see 503 errors, double check the AWS ELB Health Checks are passing as it can take a couple of minutes for them to detect changes in the Gloo Edge proxy port status.
-It's important to note that an AWS NLB has an idle timeout of 350 seconds that [cannot be changed](https://docs.aws.amazon.com/elasticloadbalancing/latest/network/network-load-balancers.html#connection-idle-timeout).
+- an AWS NLB has an idle timeout of 350 seconds that [cannot be changed](https://docs.aws.amazon.com/elasticloadbalancing/latest/network/network-load-balancers.html#connection-idle-timeout).
 This can lead to an increase in the number of reset TCP connections.
 This is a limitation of the load balancer in front of the Gloo Edge proxy, not a limitation of the proxy itself.
 To navigate this limitation, Gloo Edge can be configured with [socket options]({{% versioned_link_path fromRoot="/guides/dev/configuring-socket-options" %}}), to set TCP keep alive for downstream connections to envoy.
+{{% /notice %}}

 ---

-## How To
+## The two Kubernetes controllers

+To configure your NLB, you will probably use annotations on your Kubernetes `Service`, type LoadBalancer.

+**Two** distinct controllers can read these annotations.
+The _old_ one, in the Kubernetes codebase, and the _new_ one called **AWS Load Balancer Controller**.
+The latter offers more options, as explained below.

+While the _legacy_ [in-tree](https://github.com/kubernetes/kubernetes/blob/master/staging/src/k8s.io/legacy-cloud-providers/aws/aws.go) Cloud Controller will recognize some annotations listed in the Kubernetes [documentation](https://kubernetes.io/docs/concepts/services-networking/service/#aws-nlb-support), it is now recommended to deploy the **AWS Load Balancer Controller**.

+The [AWS Load Balancer Controller](https://kubernetes-sigs.github.io/aws-load-balancer-controller/v2.2/guide/service/annotations/) ([source code](https://github.com/kubernetes-sigs/aws-load-balancer-controller)) has a [deeper integration](https://aws.amazon.com/blogs/containers/introducing-aws-load-balancer-controller/) with both NLBs and ALBs.
+Once [installed](https://kubernetes-sigs.github.io/aws-load-balancer-controller/v2.2/deploy/installation/), you will be able to leverage advanced annotations such as health checks, access logs, and more.

+### Legacy controller: The in-tree Kubernetes Cloud controller

+{{% notice note %}}
+Today, it's not clear for how long the community will keep supporting the legacy cloud controller.
+We strongly recommend you migrate to the [AWS Load Balancer Controller]({{% versioned_link_path fromRoot="/guides/integrations/aws/#new-aws-load-balancer-controller" %}}).
+{{% /notice %}}

 In an AWS EKS cluster, whenever any Kubernetes Service of type `LoadBalancer` deploys, AWS will, by default, create an AWS Classic Load Balancer paired with that Kubernetes Service.
 AWS will also automatically create Load Balancer Health Checks against the first port listed in that Service.
-You can influence some of how AWS creates a Load Balancer for Kubernetes Services by adding [AWS specific annotations](https://v1-17.docs.kubernetes.io//docs/concepts/cluster-administration/cloud-providers/#aws) to your `LoadBalancer` type Service.
+You can influence how AWS creates a Load Balancer for Kubernetes Services by adding [AWS specific annotations](https://kubernetes.io/docs/concepts/services-networking/service/#aws-nlb-support) to your `LoadBalancer` type Service.

 Gloo Edge's managed Envoy proxies install on EKS as a `LoadBalancer` type Service named `gateway-proxy`.
 Gloo Edge's Helm chart allows the user to specify annotations added to Gloo Edge's `gateway-proxy` Service, including adding AWS ELB annotations that influence the AWS ELB associated with the Gloo Edge proxy service.